Igigog/anomaly-modding-book/src/reference/file-formats/archives-resource-packs/xr.md

 ## About

 Resource library.
-Contains resources such as partials, shaders, etc. in packaged format
+Contains resources such as particles, shaders, etc. in packaged format

 ___